Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how to run cpp-tests on Andrond/en.md

 - Download the Android SDK.
 If you are using Mac, click [this link](https://developer.android.com/sdk/index.html?hl=sk) to download *ADT Bundle for Mac*.

 The bundle includes the newest Android SDK version plus an Eclipse version with Android Development Tool installed.
-So we don't need to download an extra Eclipse and install the ADK any more.
+So we don't need to download an extra Eclipse and install the ADK manually any more.

-After downloading, unzip it at ~/AndroidDev directory.
+After downloading it, unzip the package at ~/AndroidDev directory.
 The folder contains two folders: *sdk* and *eclipse*.
-The first one contains some toolkits and a almost newest Android SDK, the other is an Eclipse version with ADT installed.

-You could launch the Eclipse and install another SDK versions.
-Here is a sample:
+You could launch the Eclipse and install other SDK versions.
+Here is an example:
 ![donwloadSDK](./res/donwloadSDK.png)

 - Download NDK.
 Here is the [download link](https://developer.android.com/tools/sdk/ndk/index.html).
-You could always prefer the newest version.
-When we are writing this article, the newest version of NDK is *r9d*.
+You could always prefer the latest version.
+When we are writing this article, the latest version of NDK is *r9d*.

-After downloading, unzip it at the same location of SDK.
-In our case, it is under *~/AndroidDev* directory.
+After downloading it, unzip the package at the same location of the Android SDK.
+In our case, it is under the *~/AndroidDev* directory.

 #### Verify Your Environment
 Aha, we have installed all the required softwares.
 Let's do the final verification.

-At first, we should verify that *python 2.7* is installed and is accessible under the current user's environment which means you could type `python --version` in your Terminal(or Command Line on win32) and it gives you the following result:
+At first, we should verify that *python 2.7* is installed and it is accessible under the current user's environment which means you could type `python --version` in your Terminal(or Command Line on win32) and it will give you the following result:

 ```
 -> % python --version
 Python 2.7.5
 ```

-If there is a prompt like "command not found: python", you should install it.
+If there is a prompt like "command not found: python" which means your python environment is not correct, you should install it.
 We recommend you install python with homebrew.

 ```
 brew install python
 ```
-If the homebrew isn't be installed on your computer, please refer to [this link](http://brew.sh/) for more information.
+If the homebrew isn't  installed on your system, please refer to [this link](http://brew.sh/) for more information.

 At last, let's install *ant* tools.
-You are a homebrew user, you can simply type the following command in your terminal to install it:
+If you are a homebrew user, you could simply type the following command in your terminal to install ant:

 ```
 brew install ant